 Here’s how you can take a step back without quitting completely. via Do This the Next Time You Feel Like Leaving the Writing Life Behind — Novelty Revisions

 Giving the time and consideration to your titles and subhead is something I need to work on (insert sheepish emoji)...

 As much as I consider myself a fiction writer, it seems my most successful (and when I say successful, I mean published...and when I say published, I mean twice) writing projects have been memoir or personal essays.
-The biggest mistake many writers can make is to pigeonhole themselves into one particular genre, simply because it's … Continue reading Turning Memories into Memoir–Where to Begin?
+The biggest mistake many writers can make is to pigeonhole themselves into one particular genre, simply because … Continue reading Turning Memories into Memoir–Where to Begin?

 On the WordPress.com Business plan?
 Take advantage of our SEO tools. via SEO Basics: To Grow Your Site’s Traffic, Make It More Visible — Discover

 So, there I was this morning, slogging my way through a 30-minute torture session with Shaun T, he of Insanity workout fame.
 One of his oft-used slogans is "No Excuses," which, really, should be everyone's slogan for...well, everything worth doing.
 But, as I do my best to keep things writing-related here, let's just apply this … Continue reading How to silence that inner whiner

 Some tough love advice here…but oh, so true!

 This is a freelance contribution by Sally Keys.
 You may remember her from her guest post, Creating The Time And Space You Need To Write Your Best Work.
 Sally is a professional freelance writer with many years experience across many different areas.
 She made the move to freelancing from a stressful corporate job and loves […]